melihbirim/thoughts/Why_Programming_Is_Really_Hard_To_Learn.md

 And I would like to call the language `1im`.

 ### Overview
 The language should be on a foundation of simplicity and intuitiveness.
-It uses only five to six keywords, at max, to avoid the need of memorizing dozens of commands and understanding complex syntax or indetation rules.
+It uses only six keywords, at max, to avoid the need of memorizing dozens of commands and understanding complex syntax or indetation rules.

 This minimalist approach is designed to lower the barrier to *entry* for programming, making it more *approachable* for beginners, especially for kids and those intimidated by the typical learning curve of standard programming languages.